 Generally speaking when it comes to foamies, think 6ft foot for tall children and shorter women, 7ft for women and shorter men and 8ft for men.

 There are several reasons why we like the Liquid Shredder 70 FSE board.
 The first is that it perfectly bridges the gap between beginner and intermediate surfing with a durable board.

 The second is that it has been manufactured to be strong but not too heavy, with a combination of wood and fibreglass stingers (strengthening beams that run through the board), adding to the core strength of the board without being too weighty.

 The Liquid Shredder 70 FSE is a 7ft board, so is suited to most adults.
-If you're looking for something a bit smaller, the board is available in a 6ft option for children and shorter adults or an 8ft option if you're after a taller board.
+If you’re looking for something a bit smaller, the board is available in 6ft for children and shorter adults or an 8ft option is there if you’re after a taller board.

 The colour options available for the 70 FSE are blue, red or yellow.

 One of the great things about the Osprey Foamie is the volume and buoyancy delivered by the board.